Our cultural legacy

 A Brief History of Cape Jourimain

-By the early 1600s, French colonists known as "Acadians" settled throughout the region, including on the Jourimain Islands.
-They engineered special one-way gates called aboiteaus, which permitted runoff to flow out of their fields, but prevented tidal waters from rushing back in.
-This allowed them to farm vast areas of nutrient rich marshland along the region's coast.
+By the early 1600s, French colonists, known as Acadians, settled throughout the region, including on the Jourimain Islands.
+They engineered special one-way gates called aboiteaus which they built into their dykes.
+These gates allowed their fields to drain, while preventing saltwater from flooding back in.
+This helped them to cultivate vast areas of nutrient rich marshland.

-In 1754, conflict broke out between France and England, who both claimed sovereignty over the Maritime region.
-In the years following, Acadian people were forcibly removed from their lands in an event known as the Great Expulsion.
-With a new English government, settlers from Great Britain and New England began emigrating to the area.
+In 1754, conflict broke out between France and England, who both claimed sovereignty over Eastern Canada.
+In the years following, many Acadians were forcibly removed from their lands in an event known as the Great Expulsion.
+Following the war, settlers from Great Britain and New England began emigrating to the area.

-In 1827, the first winter crossing between Cape Traverse and Cape Jourimain took place.
-The iceboats traversed dangerous ice-floes to transport mail and passengers across the Strait, resulting in a number of casualties.
-The iceboats continued to operate until 1917, when they were replaced by a more reliable winter ferry service.
+In 1827, the first winter crossing took place between Cape Jourimain and Cape Traverse, Prince Edward Island.
+This became known as the "Capes" route.
+The iceboats traversed dangerous ice floes to transport mail and passengers across the Northumberland Strait.
+Between trips, the crew would often stay on Jourimain Island at the home of the Allen family, which became known as the Allen Hotel.
+The iceboats continued to operate until 1917, after which the they were replaced by a more reliable winter ferry.